serena-zhu/fdf/README.md

 # <a name="top">fdf</a>

-Fdf is a program that takes a file with coordinates and altitude information of a landscape and returns an isometric graphic wireframe representation.
+Fdf is a program that takes a file with coordinates and altitude information of a landscape and returns an isometric graphic wireframe representation drawn on a new window.

-This program uses a minilibx library deveoped internally by 42 Silicon Valley.
+This program uses a graphics library (miniLibX) deveoped internally by 42 Silicon Valley.

 ##Contents